Relative benefits of different active learning methods to conceptual physics learning: Results

-\textit{Results--}Similar to prior work~\cite{freeman2014active}, we measured student conceptual learning by calculating an effect size, Hedge's \textit{g}, for student concept inventory scores within each active learning method~\cite{cohen1992quantitative,gurevitch1999statistical,torchiano2016effsize,viechtbauer2010conducting}.
-Hedge's \textit{g} can be interpreted as a weighted standardized mean difference between students' pre- and post-semester concept inventory scores (see Supplemental Material~\cite{supplemental} for further details).
+Similar to prior work~\cite{freeman2014active}, we measured student conceptual learning by calculating an effect size, Hedges' \textit{g}, for student concept inventory scores both within each course and pooled by active learning method~\cite{cohen1992quantitative,gurevitch1999statistical,torchiano2016effsize,viechtbauer2010conducting}.
+Hedges' \textit{g} can be interpreted as a weighted standardized mean difference between students' pre- and post-semester concept inventory scores.

-All four effect sizes are significantly larger than zero, indicating that student conceptual understanding significantly increased in all four active learning methods (ISLE: 2.09$\sigma$ difference from a null effect, $p$ = 0.037; Peer Instruction: 3.81$\sigma$ difference from a null effect, $p<$0.001; Tutorials: 4.79$\sigma$ difference from a null effect, $p<$0.001; SCALE-UP: 6.22$\sigma$ difference from a null effect, $p<$0.001; Fig.~\ref{fig:CI}).
-A heterogeneity analysis also indicates statistically significant variation in conceptual learning gains based on active learning method ($Q$ = 8.11 , \textit{df} = 3, \textit{p} $=$ 0.044).
-The effect size for SCALE-UP is significantly larger than the effect sizes for ISLE (2.25$\sigma$ difference, $p=$ 0.025) and Peer Instruction (2.54$\sigma$ difference, $p=$ 0.011).
-No other pairs of methods have significantly different effect sizes.
+All four pooled effect sizes are significantly larger than zero, indicating that student conceptual understanding significantly increased in all four active learning methods (Peer Instruction: Hedges' \textit{g} = 0.58 [95\% confidence interval: 0.31, 0.85], 4.18$\sigma$ difference from a null effect, $p<$0.001; ISLE: Hedges' \textit{g} = 0.61 [0.21, 1.01], 2.97$\sigma$ difference from a null effect, $p$ = 0.003; Tutorials: Hedges' \textit{g} = 0.90 [0.55, 1.26], 4.99$\sigma$ difference from a null effect, $p<$0.001; SCALE-UP: Hedges' \textit{g} = 1.24 [0.86, 1.61], 6.52$\sigma$ difference from a null effect, $p<$0.001; circles in Fig.~\ref{fig:main}).
+A heterogeneity analysis also indicates statistically significant variation in conceptual learning gains across active learning methods ($Q$ = 9.06, \textit{df} = 3, \textit{p} $=$ 0.029).
+The pooled effect size for SCALE-UP is significantly larger than the pooled effect sizes for Peer Instruction ($p=$ 0.005) and ISLE ($p=$ 0.025).
+No other pairs of methods have significantly different pooled effect sizes (Supplementary Information Table 4).
+Visually, the lower bound of the distribution of individual course effect sizes is substantially higher for SCALE-UP than for the other three methods (diamonds and associated boxplots in Fig.~\ref{fig:main}).